-Justice in the forests - a series of short films
+Justice in the forests: a series of short films

-The Forest Governance Learning Group (FGLG) is a network of teams in ten countries in Africa and Asia who grapple with this central governance question and believe that solutions to forestry problems lie in increasing the power of local people to make informed decisions over how forests are managed.
+The Forest Governance Learning Group (FGLG) is a network of teams in ten countries in Africa and Asia that grapple with this central governance question and believe that solutions to forestry problems lie in increasing the power of local people to make informed decisions over how forests are managed.

-The FGLG has produced a series of short films which show how small teams can have a big impact in tackling forest governance.
-They collectively make the case that for long term sustainability it is necessary to put social justice centre stage – and that in practice, this means investing in locally controlled forestry.
+The Forest Governance Learning Group (FGLG) has produced a series of short films that show how small teams can have a big impact in tackling forest governance.
+They collectively make the case that for long-term sustainability it is necessary to put social justice centre stage – and that in practice, this means investing in locally controlled forestry.

 Tackling forest governance: how small groups can have a big impact